 The commodities market is where investors and traders buy and sell natural resources such as oil, gold, silver, cotton, rubber, and meat are some commodities included in the market.

-These tradings are done on the basis of forecasting and assumptions on the growth of certain commodities.
+These tradings are done based on forecasting and assumptions on the growth of certain commodities.

-Many investors trade in the commodities on profit only basis.
-For example, most investors have no interest in taking shipment of large quantities of cotton.
+Many investors trade in the commodities on a profit-only basis.
+For example, most investors have no interest in taking shipments of large quantities of cotton.
 They just want to buy it to sell it at higher prices and make a profit.

 5. Forex Trading